-I am a manager at Cornerstone Research in New York City.
+I am a senior manager at Cornerstone Research in New York City.
 I received a Ph.D. in Economics from the University of California, Berkeley.

 CV: link